PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Introduction

-\paragraph{Proposed approach:} In this paper, we design a surrogate modeling approach to learn representations of high-dimensional data systems under uncertainty.
-Our approach is to learn the functional mapping between the distributions of the input and output data, where both distributions could be unknown a-priori.
+In this paper, we study a surrogate modeling approach for dimensionality reduction (which we call \texttt{PCE-Net}) to learn representations of high-dimensional data systems under uncertainty.
+The approach learns the functional mapping between the input and output data distributions, where both distributions could be unknown a priori.
 This assists in data uncertainty modeling and propagation, as well as in promoting generalizability~\cite{wilson2020bayesian}.
-The proposed method comprises of two stages.
-In the first stage, we map the (possibly high-dimensional) input data distribution to a low-dimensional latent distribution using a NN approach.
-Then, in the second stage, a surrogate model is trained to learn a mapping between the latent and the output distributions.
-For the dimensionality reduction stage, we employ Variational Autoencoders (VAE)~\cite{kingma2013auto}, a NN-based Bayesian unsupervised learning approach.
-VAE embeds/maps the (possibly unknown) input data distribution to a normal distribution in a lower latent dimension, enabling us to use a suitable surrogate model to map the latent space to the output.
-VAE also helps in uncertainty propagation, and has recently been used for input data uncertainty quantification~\cite{bohm2019uncertainty,mehrasa2019variational,guo2020deep}.
+The proposed approach comprises of two stages.
+In the first stage, we map the (possibly high-dimensional) input data distribution to a low-dimensional latent distribution via NNs.
+In the second stage, a surrogate model is trained to learn a mapping between the latent and output distributions.
+For the dimensionality reduction stage, we employ variational autoencoders (VAE)~\cite{kingma2013auto}, a NN-based Bayesian unsupervised learning approach.
+VAE embeds the (possibly unknown) input data distribution to a normal distribution in a lower-dimensional latent space, enabling us to use a suitable surrogate model to map the latent space to the output.
+As a non-linear approach, VAE enables us to capture the system/data dynamics efficiently in the latent space.
+Moreover, VAE is a Bayesian approach, and it has recently been used for input data uncertainty quantification~\cite{bohm2019uncertainty,mehrasa2019variational,guo2020deep}.